3416 Sterling Hall

 B.A.
 University of Texas; M.A., Ph.D.
 University of Washington.

 Welcome to my page!
-My research and teaching interests include race, gender, and reproductive politics in the United States; Black political thought, especially Black feminisms; feminist political theory and queer theory; abolitionist and decolonial theory and praxis; biopolitics; and the intersection of political theory and public health and medicine.
+I am a political theorist and former midwife, and my work focuses on understanding how white supremacy, colonization, and gender-based oppression shape human reproductive life, health, and care—as well as theorizations and praxes of reproductive justice and freedom.
+My research and teaching foreground race, gender, and reproductive politics and practices in North America; Black political thought, especially Black feminisms; feminist political theory and queer theory; abolitionist and anti-colonial theory and praxis; biopolitics; and feminist science and technology studies of reproductive health and medicine.

-I have work published in the Du Bois Review, Contemporary Political Theory, Political Research Quarterly, Political Theory, and The Boston Review.
+I have work published or forthcoming in the Du Bois Review, Contemporary Political Theory, Political Research Quarterly, Political Theory, Signs, and The Boston Review.